Qoojoe/zotero-obsidian-annotation-export-template/README.md

 		- Will be generated, even if the linked to work is not yet exported into Obsidian (as unresolved link)
 # FAQ
 - What do I do with these files?
-  1. Add the CSS snippet under "Appearance>CSS snippets" by clicking on the "File" symbol and copying the .css in there
+  1. Add the CSS snippet under "Appearance>CSS snippets" by clicking on the "File" symbol and copying the .css into the newly opened file explorer window.
-  2. Copy the .md files somewhere in your Vault (preferably into a dedicated Templates) folder
+  2. Copy the .md files somewhere in your Vault (preferably into a dedicated Templates folder)
   3. Open the options page for Zotero integration and click on "Add Import Format"
   4. Give the Import Format a recognizable name like "Full PDF"
   5. Set the output path (preferably to a dedicated Zotero import folder) and make sure that it ends in "{{citekey}}.md"